thecartercenter/nemo/docs/development-setup.md

 Database schema migrations can be run with `rails db:migrate`.
 You'll also need to run `rails db:test:prepare` for specs to pass.

+### Delayed Job Operations

+Operations like data import run asynchronously using a background tool called delayed_job.
+You can run this locally via `bin/delayed_job start`.

 ### Testing with ODK

 1. Download the ODK application onto your Android phone or tablet